 You’ll find the esp8266 IC on the underside of the PCB.
 We need to solder two small wires to the pins on the esp8266 to get I2C.
-Unfortunately the pins are not connected to anything on the PCB, so we need to solder the wire directly to the esp8266 IC.
+We need to solder the wires directly to the esp8266 IC because the pins are not connected to anything on the PCB.

 The processor doesn’t have hardware I2C support, so you can use two free pins to connect, but usually (and in ESPEasy), GPIO4 and GPIO5 are used for I2C connections.
 Here I have soldered a thin wire to pin 24, which is GPIO5(SCL).